 VISITING: Closed to visitors.
 TYPE OF CLERKSHIP.
 Elective.
 DESCRIPTION: Provides an opportunity for a student to have a clinical experience in one of the fields of Gynecology and Obstetrics, of a quality and duration to be decided upon by the student and a faculty preceptor in the Department of Gynecology and Obstetrics.
 For a clerkship experience in Prenatal Genetics and Obstetrics, please contact clinical Preceptor Katherine Bianco, MD.
 Please note: Students cannot add 398A clerkships directly to their fishbowl schedules through the regular shuffles.
 Please contact Caroline Cheang in the Office of Medical Student Affairs at cheang@stanford.edu or 650-498-7619 with the faculty preceptor's name and email address to add this clerkship.
-PREREQUISITES: OBGYN 300A, consent of the designated faculty preceptor, and approval by Advisor.
-PERIODS AVAILABLE: 1-12, full time for 4 weeks, 4 students per period.
+PREREQUISITES: OBGYN 300A, consent of the designated faculty preceptor, and approval by Advisor, PERIODS AVAILABLE: 1-12, full time for 4 weeks, 4 students per period.
 CLERKSHIP DIRECTOR: Rachel Chan Seay, M.D.
 CLERKSHIP COORDINATOR: Amanda Garley-Reynolds, 650-721-1036.
-REPORTING INSTRUCTIONS: Where: As soon as you are enrolled, please email Amanda Garley-Reynolds (amanda33@stanford.edu).
+REPORTING INSTRUCTIONS: Where: As soon as you are enrolled, please email Amanda Garley-Reynolds (amanda33@stanford.edu) and cc Gloria King (gking1@stanford.edu), ObGyn Residency Program Manager.
 If you're paired with an OBGYN preceptor, please include your preceptors name and email address; Time: TBA.
 CALL CODE: 2 (varies with preceptor).
 OTHER FACULTY: K. Bianco.
 LOCATION: SUMC, SCVMC.